vaibhav-yb/yugabyte-db/docs/content/stable/develop/change-data-capture/using-logical-replication/transformers.md

 type: docs
 ---

+The YugabyteDB Connector comes bundled with Single Message Transformers (SMTs).
+SMTs are applied to messages as they flow through Kafka Connect so that sinks understand the format in which data is sent.
+SMTs transform inbound messages after a source connector has produced them, but before they are written to Kafka.
+SMTs transform outbound messages before they are sent to a sink connector.

-The connector comes bundled with some SMTs which can ease in the data flow and help achieve the right message format as per the requirement.
-The following transformers are bundled with the connector jar file available on [GitHub releases](https://github.com/yugabyte/debezium/releases):
+The following SMTs are bundled with the connector jar file available on [GitHub releases](https://github.com/yugabyte/debezium/releases):

 * YBExtractNewRecordState
 * PGCompatible

 {{< note title="Important" >}}

-The above mentioned transformers are only expected to be used with logical replication when the [plugin](../using-logical-replication/key-concepts#output-plugin) being used is `yboutput`.
+These SMTs are only compatible with the [yboutput plugin](../key-concepts#output-plugin).

 {{< /note >}}

+## Example

-Note that for maintaining simplicity, only the `before` and `after` fields of the `payload` of the message published by the connector will be mentioned in the following examples.
-Any information pertaining to the record schema, if same as the standard Debezium connector for Postgres, will be skipped.
+For simplicity, only `before` and `after` fields of the `payload` of the message published by the connector are mentioned in the following examples.
+Any information pertaining to the record schema, if it is the same as the standard Debezium connector for PostgreSQL, is skipped.

 Consider a table created using the following statement: